lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Tasks.md

 	- [ ] check the difference bween pass-by-value and pass-by-reference (in c++ and java)
 - optional practice;
 	- [ ] section 2 assignments...Twice bonus
+		- [ ] (diagnostic next week will have problems similar to section problems)
 	- [ ] generalized tower of hanoi method from lecture 6 (on ed) (code in sublime)

 ### Color: Purple